-It's common to experience nausea (feeling sick) or be sick when going through ovarian cancer treatment.
+Many people going through ovarian cancer treatment experience nausea (feeling sick) or being sick as a result.
 This can make cooking and eating particularly difficult, as even the smells of food can make you feel unwell.
-There's lots of different anti-sickness medicines that may help with this so it's worth speaking to your CNS or doctor to find one that works for you.
-If you're being sick after every meal, it's important that you speak to your treatment team as soon as possible.
-Some things that can help include:
+There are lots of different anti-sickness medicines that may help with this so it is worth speaking to your Clinical Nurse Specialist (CNS) or doctor to find one that works for you.

-- Eating foods with ginger in them is a natural way to help reduce nausea.
+- Some people with ovarian cancer have recommended eating foods containing ginger as a natural way to help reduce nausea.
 You could try dunking a ginger biscuit in a hot drink to soften it, or try drinking ginger beer or ginger tea. - Plain biscuits might also help to settle your stomach first thing in the morning either by themselves or dunked in a hot drink. - You might also want to try eating cold foods to reduce the smell of cooking or cooked food. - Some people drink fizzy drinks such as lemonade or cola or even sparkling water.
 You could add a scoop of ice cream into your drink to make it more of a treat! - Sucking on boiled sweets can provide a bit of a distraction from feeling unwell and they provide a quick burst of energy too.